trisulnsm/dinodoc/trisuldocs/docs/ug/install/badfellas.md

 **Domain**

-Matches blacklisted domain names, even if no response was received, or hidden in DNS records
+Matches blacklisted domain names, even if no response was received, or hidden inDNSrecords

-**HTTP Host**
+**HTTPHost**

-Checks if a HTTP host is blacklisted.
+Checks if aHTTPhost is blacklisted.
 Priceless when flagging shared hosts like badun.blogspot.com

-**SSL Host**
+**SSLHost**

 The Server Name Indicator (SNI) is inspected
-- URL :=
+-URL:=
-Checks HTTP GETs/POSTs of your network against well known evil ones
+ChecksHTTPGETs/POSTs of your network against well known evil ones

-**SSL Certificate**
+**SSLCertificate**

 Checks SHA1 fingerprint